 Your child is expected to stay through the entire final day of camp.
 Campers will not be given permission to leave early.

-Parents may arrive no earlier than 1:00 to watch the final World Cup 8v8 matches.
+Parents may arrive no earlier than 2:00 to watch the final World Cup 9v9 matches.
 Weather permitting, camp concludes at approximately 3:00, which is about when your child's last match should be ending.
 From there, you may walk back to your child's dorm lobby to grab their overnight bags.
-There is no "closing ceremony" to attend.

 I've run this camp enough years now to know there will be homesick kids and the chaperones will take care of them!
 Camp chaperones are parents who have volunteered to serve as surrogate parents for the campers.
 They have always been responsible and caring individuals who truly keep an eye out on every child.
 With this in mind, I'm asking for your commitment to helping our surrogate parents do their "job."